 Removing Bad Reviews Isn’t the Issue

 With the above out of the way, it’s important to understand that removing bad reviews isn’t really the issue – the issue is that your clients are smart, but they’re lazy.
 If all they find about you online are bad reviews, you have a serious problem.
-People aren’t going to read the review in it’s entirety, and see it from all perspectives.
-They aren’t going to understand your process and the particular nuances in structure or communication that may have led to this customers’ bad experience.
+People aren’t going to read the review in its entirety and see it from all perspectives.
+They aren’t going to understand your process and the particular nuances in structure or communication that may have led to this customer’s bad experience.

-Instead they’ll glance over it – ask “is this positive or negative” or just look at the number of stars next to your name – and make a decision about you.
+Instead, they’ll glance over it – ask “is this positive or negative” or just look at the number of stars next to your name – and make a decision about you.

-But if you concentrate on growing your business and brand as a whole – using online marketing – and then more specifically – providing a method in which existing clients can leave positive feedback for you online – you’ll be amazed by how little those poor reviews mean, and how much your revenue grows.
+But if you concentrate on growing your business and brand as a whole – using digital marketing services – and then more specifically – providing a method in which existing clients can leave positive feedback for you online – you’ll be amazed by how little those poor reviews mean, and how much your revenue grows.

 Similar Posts